ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 * 'rt', with value the resource type "ace.osc.gconf" associated to group-configuration resources, encoded as a CBOR text string.

-* 'active', encoding the CBOR simple value True if the group is currently active, or the CBOR simple value False otherwise.
+* 'active', encoding the CBOR simple value True if the OSCORE group is currently active, or the CBOR simple value False otherwise.
 This parameter is defined in {{iana-ace-groupcomm-parameters}} of this specification.

 * 'group_name', with value the group name of the OSCORE group encoded as a CBOR text string.
 This parameter is defined in {{iana-ace-groupcomm-parameters}} of this specification.

-* 'group_title', with value either a human-readable description of the group encoded as a CBOR text string, or the CBOR simple value Null if no description is specified.
+* 'group_title', with value either a human-readable description of the OSCORE group encoded as a CBOR text string, or the CBOR simple value Null if no description is specified.
 This parameter is defined in {{iana-ace-groupcomm-parameters}} of this specification.

 * 'ace-groupcomm-profile', defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, with value "coap_group_oscore_app".

 * 'exp', defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}.

+* 'app_groups', with value a list of names of application groups, encoded as a CBOR array.
+Each element of the array is a CBOR text string, specifying the name of an application group using the OSCORE group as security group (see Section 2.1 of {{I-D.ietf-core-groupcomm-bis}}).

 * 'joining_uri', with value the URI of the group-membership resource for joining the newly created OSCORE group, encoded as a CBOR text string.
 This parameter is defined in {{iana-ace-groupcomm-parameters}} of this specification.